 Students are reminded that the school office and telephone are for business purposes.
 Students should not loiter in or around the office.
 The office will give permission for students to call parents only in emergency situations.

 The office should be notified in the event of a change in a student’s address or telephone number as soon as possible.
 Please contact the office for further directions on how to update your information.

 Parents/Guardians may request a form from the school for the Department of Education to provide copies of educational records.
-In accordance with Section 92-21, Hawaii Revised Statutes, Copies of records; other cost and fees, requester will be charged twenty-five cents ($0.25) per page for requests for copies of public records.
+In accordance with Section 92-21, Hawaii Revised Statutes, Copies of records; other costs and fees, requesters will be charged twenty-five cents ($0.25) per page for requests for copies of public records.
 The requester may also incur additional charges as outlined by the Office of Information Practices.

 For more information on the additional charges, please refer to the following website: www.state.hi.us/oip/rules.html